 In people’s hard drives and their brains, it just hasn’t been outputted yet.
 We need a digital moshpit like we’ve never seen, harder than how people were doing it in the punk era.
 We need that energy, but digitally.
 It’s coming.

-On the brink of her third album, and a superficial rebirth, it’s important to see that we still have the same M.I.A. – with the same perspective – in a different package.
+On the brink of her third album, and apparent rebirth, it’s important to see that we still have the same M.I.A. – with the same perspective – in a different package.

 If “Born Free” was a documentary, “Bucky Done Gun” would be the script.
 The tone, the accent, the vernacular, and language behind the lyrics is so ambiguous, though.
 Just like gingers in the middle of a Middle-Eastern-looking city are the clashing of two seemingly opposite cultures, it is that very same contradictory collision that builds M.I.A.’s appeal.
 It’s universal and all-inclusive, because it is so panoramic.
 It’s so global, it’s generic; it’s so diverse, it’s diluted – and that’s Pop.
 “Bucky Done Gun” has that catchy beat that makes the teens bop, but the hard bars that hold the block.
 Beneath the “so much of everything” sound though, at the core, is the technological connection with the tribe.